Genus: Chlorogalum - derived from Greek chloros, “green,” and gala, “milk or juice.”

 Species: pomeridianum - means “of the afternoon", and refers to the flowers appearing during that time.

-Family Characteristics: Liliaceae, the Lily Family.
-Leaves generally basal, linear and alternate.
+Liliaceae, the Lily Family.
+Leaves generally basal, linear, and alternate.
 Growing from bulb, corm, rhizome.
 From perennial to trees.
 Inflorescences generally bracted.
-Flowers generally bisexual, radial, perianth segments generally 6 in two petal-like whorls, 6 stamens, superior ovary.
-Fruit is capsule. ~4,600 spp. worldwide.
+Flowers generally bisexual, radial, perianth segments generally six in two petal-like whorls, six stamens, superior ovary.
+Fruit is capsule. ~4,600 species worldwide.

 Grows from bulb- 7-15cm tall, with coarse, fibrous thick coat.
 Leaves 20-70cm tall, 6-25 mm wide, with generally wavy margins growing in late winter to early spring.
 Inflorescence is highly branched with pedicals <40cm tall, spreading widely from base.
 Single tout and leafless flower stem.
 Flowers bloom in later spring, open in evenings, closed by morning, radial, about six petals and sepals, white, linear flower petals with green or purple mid-veins, often completely curled.
 Anthers are purple to yellow, ~2mm tall.
 Fruit is ~5-7mm, slightly lobed.
 Green and black capsules.
 Blooms May-June.